 Sender reputation is a mixed result of the IP address used to send the emails, the domain reputation, authentication of sender policy framework(SPF), current & average bounce rate till date, engagement rate, subscriber complaints, spam traps on your subscriber list if any.

-Sending emails to disposable email addresses damages the engagement rate, vandalizes domain reputation ultimately lowering the sender's reputation.
+Sending emails to temporary email addresses damages the engagement rate, vandalizes domain reputation ultimately lowering the sender's reputation.

 As mentioned earlier, email service providers base their pricing plans on the total number of users across all lists, keeping a bloated list in the system can be a recurring waste.
 Disposables, duplicates, invalids, catch-alls, you are charged for all such risky email addresses too!

-How to manage disposable email addresses by email verification
+How to manage temporary email addresses by email verification

 Email verification is a regular check-up on the health of the email lists/email database which can be done either in bulk or in real-time through API integration.

 By the use of a highly accurate email verifier like Clearout, one can detect domains used by throwaway email providers such as 10minutemail, Maildrop, Throwaway Mail, and any other network that exist.
 Consistent use protects you from anyone that is trying to use such emails.

 BUlk Verification - It’s simple, all you need to do is sign up to Clearout, purchase the package that suits you the best.
 The email addresses can be verified either by uploading the sheet or importing it from the Esp/Crm in use.
 Not only disposables, but you can also segregate other risky emails.